soxueren/atsd/docs/administration/collector-account.md

 # Collector Account

-We recommend creating a separate `collector` user account with permissions limited to data collection tasks.
+We recommend creating a dedicated `collector` user account with permissions limited to data collection tasks.

-These credentials can be used in all HTTP clients when sending data into ATSD over the http/https protocol.
+This account can be used in all clients sending data into ATSD using Data and Meta API.

 ![Collector Account](images/collector-account.png)

 ## Create `collectors` User Group

 * Login into ATSD as administrator
 * Open the **Admin > Users > User Groups > Create** page